maetl/broadsheet/README.md

 My initial prototype ran on Heroku, but I demolished that because I was too tightarse to pay for the hourly cron.
 It’s now running on Google App Engine which has a wonderfully generous quota of URL fetch requests per day.

-See a live version of the app: [not yet]
+See a live version of the app: http://moreshortlinks.appspot.com/

 You’re mostly interested in how you can make your own newspaper
 ---------------------------------------------------------------